anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Deleted figure in Section "Request Artifact: Pledge Voucher-Request Trigger (tPVR)" for JSON representation of tPVR, as it has been replaced by CDDL
 * Updated reason-content description in status response messages (enroll-status, voucher-status, and status-response.
 * Updated CDDL source code integration to allow for automatic verification
-* Reordered description in section {{pvr}} to better match the order of communication and artifact processing.
+* Reordered description in section {{pvr}} in {{tper}} to better match the order of communication and artifact processing.
+* Updated CDDL for the request-enroll trigger in {{tper_CDDL_def}} according to the outcome of the interim ANIMA WG meeting discussions on April 19, 2024

 From IETF draft 11 -> IETF draft 12: